Use network virtual appliances on a virtual network

 $portmirror.ServiceInsertionRules = [Microsoft.Windows.NetworkController.ServiceInsertionRule]::new(1) $portmirror.ServiceInsertionRules = [Microsoft.Windows.NetworkController.ServiceInsertionRule]::new() $portmirror.ServiceInsertionRules.ResourceId = "Rule1" $portmirror.ServiceInsertionRules.Properties = [Microsoft.Windows.NetworkController.ServiceInsertionRuleProperties]::new() $portmirror.ServiceInsertionRules.Properties.Description = "Port Mirror Rule" $portmirror.ServiceInsertionRules.Properties.Protocol = "All" $portmirror.ServiceInsertionRules.Properties.SourcePortRangeStart = "0" $portmirror.ServiceInsertionRules.Properties.SourcePortRangeEnd = "65535" $portmirror.ServiceInsertionRules.Properties.DestinationPortRangeStart = "0" $portmirror.ServiceInsertionRules.Properties.DestinationPortRangeEnd = "65535" $portmirror.ServiceInsertionRules.Properties.SourceSubnets = "*" $portmirror.ServiceInsertionRules.Properties.DestinationSubnets = "*"

-Step 5: Create a serviceinsertionelements object to contain the network interface of the appliance you are mirroring to
+Create a serviceinsertionelements object to contain the network interface of the mirrored appliance.

 $portmirror.ServiceInsertionElements = [Microsoft.Windows.NetworkController.ServiceInsertionElement]::new(1) $portmirror.ServiceInsertionElements = [Microsoft.Windows.NetworkController.ServiceInsertionElement]::new() $portmirror.ServiceInsertionElements.ResourceId = "Element1" $portmirror.ServiceInsertionElements.Properties = [Microsoft.Windows.NetworkController.ServiceInsertionElementProperties]::new() $portmirror.ServiceInsertionElements.Properties.Description = "Port Mirror Element" $portmirror.ServiceInsertionElements.Properties.NetworkInterface = $dstNic $portmirror.ServiceInsertionElements.Properties.Order = 1

-Step 6: Add the service insertion object in Network Controller
+Add the service insertion object in Network Controller.

-When you issue this command, all traffic to the appliance network interface specified in the previous step will stop.
+When you issue this command, all traffic to the appliance network interface specified in the previous step stops.

 $portMirror = New-NetworkControllerServiceInsertion -ConnectionUri $uri -Properties $portmirror -ResourceId "MirrorAll"

-Step 7: Update the network interface of the source to be mirrored
+Update the network interface of the source to be mirrored.

 $srcNic.Properties.IpConfigurations.Properties.ServiceInsertion = $portMirror $srcNic = New-NetworkControllerNetworkInterface -ConnectionUri $uri -Properties $srcNic.Properties -ResourceId $srcNic.ResourceId

-When you have completed these steps, the traffic from the MyVM_Ethernet1 interface is mirrored by the Appliance_Ethernet1 interface.
+After completing these steps, the Appliance_Ethernet1 interface mirrors the traffic from the MyVM_Ethernet1 interface.